raphaelbarreiros/SynCal/docs/architecture/local-development.md

 - PostgreSQL 16 (data volume persisted)

 Ports are configurable in `.env.local` (e.g., `PORT_WEB`, `PORT_API`).

+Run `npm run smoke` to execute the automated smoke test (`docker compose up -d` + `/healthz` poll) and confirm the stack is healthy within five seconds.

 ## 2a) Database Migrations
 The API service applies database migrations at startup using Prisma: